Graduate premium: is it still worth going to university? – Sydney

 More young Australians are choosing higher education than ever before.
 The recent Grattan Institute report Mapping Australian higher education 2018 found that two in five young Australians now attend higher education.
 In 1990, only one in five did.
 As higher education participation grows, the benefits of going to university are becoming less certain.
 Graduates are increasingly finding it difficult to get jobs that require their qualification; more and more graduates are working in jobs that only require a Year 12 certificate.

-Join Dineli Mather, a Pro Vice-Chancellor at Deakin University, Phil Lewis, an Emeritus Professor at the University of Canberra, and the Grattan Institute’s Ittima Cherastidtham at this Forward Thinking event to discuss if higher education is still a good option for young people.
+At this Forward Thinking event, Dineli Mather, a Pro Vice-Chancellor at Deakin University, Phil Lewis, an Emeritus Professor at the University of Canberra, and the Grattan Institute’s Ittima Cherastidtham discussed if higher education is still a good option for young people.
 Which courses are the best insurance against poor employment outcomes?

 Professor Dineli Mather is the Pro Vice-Chancellor (Graduate Employment) at Deakin University.
 In this role, Dineli is responsible for Deakin’s graduate employment strategy and is the Head of the Graduate Employment Division which runs the DeakinTALENT operations.
 Dineli has held a number of senior academic management roles at Deakin prior to taking on this executive role including Deputy Dean of the Faculty of Business and Law, Head of the School of Information Systems & Business Analytics and Director of Work Integrated Learning.
 Dineli has a Bachelor degree in Mathematics from the London School of Economics, a Master degree in Operations Research from Lancaster University and a PhD from Monash University.